Regularized Zero-Variance Control Variates: Empirical Assessment

 Estimators are compared on the basis of mean square error (MSE), where the gold standard of estimation is carefully chosen for each example.
 The main quantity of interest reported in this section is $\widehat{\mathsf{MSE}_p[\text{vanilla}]}/\widehat{\mathsf{MSE}_p[\cdot]}$, the MSE of the vanilla Monte Carlo estimator estimated from 100 independent SMC runs divided by the estimated MSE for the method in question.
-This quantity is referred to as statistical efficiency because it reports the number of times more efficient the estimator under consideration is than vanilla Monte Carlo for a fixed $N$.
+This quantity is referred to as statistical efficiency and it is reported for each fixed $N$.
 Values above one are preferred.

 Control variate methods are most valuable when the sampling algorithm is expensive, for example due to the cost of evaluating the likelihood, or when evaluation of the function $\varphi(\vtheta)$ is costly.
-The overall efficiency as measured by
+The overall efficiency, as measured by

-is shown in the additional appendices for the examples in this section (Appendices \ref{app:VDP} to \ref{app:Sonar}).
+is also considered for these examples.
 Here $\widehat{\mathsf{time}[\cdot]}$ is the average time across the 100 runs to compute the estimator in question, including the time spent running the SMC sampler.
-We note that the run time is subject to the efficiency of the code and here (penalised) ZV-CV is based on the R package glmnet, cross-validated ZV-CV is written as a loop in R and CF is implemented in $\text{C}++$.
+We note that the run time is subject to the efficiency of the code and here (penalized) ZV-CV is based on the R package glmnet, cross-validated ZV-CV is written as a loop in R and CF is implemented in $\text{C}$\texttt{++}.
 Nevertheless, our proposed methods offer improved overall efficiency in several of the applications considered.
-The computational benefits of our approach will improve with increasing model complexity in terms of likelihood calculations, since the overhead associated with penalised regression will become relatively negligible.
+The computational benefits of our approach will improve with increasing model complexity in terms of likelihood calculations, since the overhead associated with penalized regression will become relatively negligible.

-Three examples of dimensions $d=1$, $d=11$ and $d=61$ are described in detail in this section.
-The first example is used to motivate the use of higher order polynomials and the latter two examples allow for an extensive comparison of various competitors.
-In higher dimensions, for example $d>100$ and $N<d$, one would typically be restricted to using penalised ZV-CV with $Q=1$ or \textit{a priori} ZV-CV, since higher order polynomials would present a computational challenge and CF is unlikely to offer substantial variance reduction.
-The results for a challenging $d=9$ dimensional ordinary differential equation (ODE) example with non-linear posterior dependencies are also given in Appendix \ref{app:ODE}.
-For the mostpart, the performance with low sample sizes is similar to or worse than vanilla Monte Carlo integration using all methods in this example and the performance with larger sample sizes is modest compared to the other examples.
-Small improvements can be obtained using CF for some posterior marginals.
+Two examples are described in detail in this section.
+Appendices E, F and G also include results for a 61-dimensional logistic regression example, a one-dimensional ODE example which motivates higher order polynomials and a challenging nine-dimensional ODE model, respectively.